steveshambles/Tk-Assistant/README.md

 ![Alt text](https://stevepython.files.wordpress.com/2019/12/python-tkinter-assistant-gui-help-ss1.png "Optional title")

 Windows only.
-I may need help getting this to run properly on Linux.

 The code leaves a bit to be desired, I am still learning.

 For more info:

 https://pyshambles.blogspot.com/2020/11/tk-assistant-v35-help-guide.html